ibdgc/idhub/README.md

 ### Overview

-The fragment ingestion process loads curated sample data from S3 into the idHub database.
+The fragment ingestion process loads curated sample data from S3 into the IDhub database.
 It consists of two stages: validation and loading.

 ### Prerequisites